rouvenschandl/cloudflare-updater/docs/TUTORIAL.md

-# Cloudflare Updater Tutorial
+# Cloudflare Updater – Quick Start Guide

 This guide shows two ways to configure and run cloudflare-updater:

 - Interactive setup (recommended for first-time use)
-- Non-interactive via environment variables (Docker/CI)
+- Non-interactive setup via environment variables (best for Docker/CI)

+---

-## 1) Interactive Setup
+## 1) Interactive Setup (Recommended)

-Run the app locally or in Docker with an interactive terminal.
-It will guide you through selecting your zones, DNS records and (optionally) Access policies.

-### Local
+Use this once to select your zones, DNS records, and optional Access policies.
+The app will save an encrypted config so future runs can be headless.

+### Option A: Run Locally

 ```bash
 pnpm install